 - The Hall of Presidents’ lobby features assorted presidential artifacts and memorabilia, including paintings, documents, and dresses worn by First Ladies on inauguration day.

 - The show commences with a video recapping United States history from the Revolutionary War through the present.
-Highlighted presidents in the film include George Washington, John Quincy Adams, Andrew Jackson, Abraham Lincoln, Theodore Roosevelt, Franklin Delano Roosevelt, John F. Kennedy, Lyndon B. Johnson, Ronald Reagan, Bill Clinton, and George W. Bush.
+Highlighted presidents in the film include George Washington, Thomas Jefferson, Andrew Jackson, Abraham Lincoln, Theodore Roosevelt, Franklin Delano Roosevelt, Dwight D. Eisenhower, John F. Kennedy, Lyndon B. Johnson, Jimmy Carter, Ronald Reagan, Bill Clinton, George W. Bush, and Barack Obama.
 The video is followed by a roll call of the presidents, with each animatronic nodding when his corresponding leader is mentioned.

-- The animatronics of George Washington, Abraham Lincoln, and Barack Obama are afforded speaking roles.
+- The animatronics of George Washington, Abraham Lincoln, and Joe Biden give speeches during the show.

-- Although Barack Obama is the United States’ 44th president, only 43 names are mentioned during the roll call because Grover Cleveland served two non-consecutive terms, as the 22nd president and the 24th president, respectively.
+- Although Joe Biden is the United States’ 46th president, only 44 names are mentioned during the roll call because Grover Cleveland served two non-consecutive terms, as the 22nd president and the 24th president, respectively.
 Benjamin Harrison, the 23rd president, defeated Cleveland in the latter’s initial bid for reelection in 1888 despite losing the popular vote.
 Cleveland then defeated Harrison in 1892 to reclaim the presidency.

 - John Quincy Adams, the sixth president, was the son of John Adams, the second president; and Benjamin Harrison was the grandson of William Henry Harrison, the ninth president, who served the shortest term of any president in American history: one month.
 Harrison, who at 68 years of age was the oldest president until Ronald Reagan, caught pneumonia while delivering his inauguration speech on March 4, 1841, and he died on April 4, 1841.
 William Henry Harrison’s father and Benjamin Harrison’s great-grandfather, also named Benjamin Harrison, signed the Declaration of Independence as a delegate to the Second Continental Congress from Virginia.